iguana-parser/iguana-parser.github.io/examples/xml.md

 <p>XML is a popular data exchange format, and there are numerous XML parers
 for different programming languages.
 Most of these parsers are handwritten, rather than being generated from a grammar.
-The main problem is that the syntax of XML is not context-free.</p>
+The main problem is that the syntax of XML is not context-free.
+In this example, we show how to write a data-dependent grammar for parsing XML.</p>

 <p>
 The <a href="http://www.w3.org/TR/xml11/#NT-element">XML reference</a> has a very